Berkeley-Correctness-Group/Jalangi-Berkeley/src/js/analyses/jitaware/README.md

 JITProf
 =======

-**Note:** JITProf has [a new version](https://github.com/Berkeley-Correctness-Group/jalangi2analyses) which improve the runtime performance and supports checking JIT-unfriendly code on real-world websites.
+**Note:** JITProf has [a new version](https://github.com/Berkeley-Correctness-Group/jalangi2analyses) which improves the runtime performance and supports checking JIT-unfriendly code on real-world websites.
 [Go and check out!](https://github.com/Berkeley-Correctness-Group/jalangi2analyses)

 ### Introduction